 Arriving in year seven can be a daunting experience, but our highly qualified tutors and teachers are very skilled in dealing with all aspects of moving to secondary school.
 We have a strong pastoral team who provide support and care to all students.
-Each child is allocated a form tutor, to help them get the best from each and every day, and a House which provides opportunities for healthy competitions.The year 7 curriculum is taught by specialist teachers who have not only a passion for their subject, but also a detailed understanding of their subject.
-This allows them to produce exhilarating lessons that build, inspire and stretch the mind.Our curriculum model is based on a 50 period fortnight.
-The pie chart below shows the number of lessons allocated to each subject in year 7.
+Each child is allocated a form tutor, to help them get the best from each and every day, and a House which provides opportunities for healthy competitions.
+In their first two years of school students study a curriculum based on the core subjects of English, maths and science, supplemented by an in depth study of the humanities and languages taught by specialist teachers.
+The primary focus in year 7 is to develop key skill that equip students to be successful during KS4.
+Alongside this core, students develop their creative and sporting potential through the teaching of PE and a range of visual and performing arts.

-Religious Studies and Citizenship
+Religious Studies and PSHE

 Our Christian ethos permeates the curriculum and ensures that moral purpose is central to all that we do.
 At Bishop Stopford’s School we believe that all our students should understand what it means to be a good person.
 We provide dedicated lessons that help our students to understand their place in the world and their moral and social responsibilities within a community.
-Our citizenship lessons cover topics such as bullying, friendship, sex education and spiritual issues.
+Our PSHE lessons cover topics such as bullying, friendship, sex education and spiritual issues.
 We promote freedom, tolerance, a belief in personal and social responsibility and respect for British values.
 Tutor time and assemblies also support students in their understanding of these key issues.

 Literacy, Numeracy and ICT